P3dr1x/clik1_node_pkg/README.md

   <img src="media/UAM.gif" alt="UAM">
 </div>

-This code for now keeps the end-effector (EE) of the arm at the pose desired by the user.
+This code for now allows to keep the end-effector at a certain pose and to track a circular trajectory.

 ## Prerequisites